 Optical measurements of MOFs samples were performed by the transmission setup based on CCD-spectrometer Ocean Optics QE Pro operating in the extended wavelength range and a broadband light source - Thorlabs SLS201L halogen lamp.
-The income light was launched into a MOF sample by the 10X Olympus objective and the output signal was collected by the 10X Olympus objective and then send to spectrometer for spectral analysis (Figure 3.5).
+The light was launched into a MOF sample by the 10X Olympus objective and the output signal was collected by the 10X Olympus objective and then send to the spectrometer for spectral analysis (Figure 3.5).
+Thus, the size of fiber hollow-core in the range of ~240 μ m allows the easy focusing of the incoming light by 10X objective minimizing the coupling losses.

 Figure 3-5: Schematics of the transmission measurement setup.
-10X states for the 10X Olympus objectives.
+10X denotes a 10X Olympus objective.

 For the near-IR spectral domain, Ocean Optics QE Pro spectrometer has been replaced by a NIR spectrometer with 900 - 1700 nm wavelength range (NIRQuest, Ocean Optics, USA).
 In this case, silica-based auxiliary fiber cables (Art photonics GmbH, Germany) with 200/220 μ m core/cladding diameters and 600/660 μ m were utilized for the delivery of lamp illumination and the collection of light transmitted through MOF samples, respectively.
 To ensure the effective face-to-face connection between auxiliary fibers and MOF samples, the waveguide end faces were sealed into special SMA terminators and mounted into SMA/SMA connection sleeves, enabling their optical alignment.
 Measurements in the mid-IR spectral range were conducted with a Fourier-transform infrared (FTIR) spectrometer, operating in the broad spectral domain from 1.45 to 20 μ m (Matrix-F, Bruker, Germany).
-Chalcogenide IR-fibers 180/280 μ m and polycrystalline IR-fibers 900/1000 μ m (both supplied by Art photonics GmbH, Germany) were used for the light delivery in the ranges 1.1 - 6.5 μ m and 3 - 18 μ m, respectively.
+Chalcogenide IR-fibers 180/280 μ m and polycrystalline IR-fibers 240/300 μ m (both supplied by Art photonics GmbH, Germany) were used for the light delivery in the ranges 1.1 - 6.5 μ m and 3 - 18 μ m, respectively.
 Chalcogenide 500/550 μ m and polycrystalline IR-fibers 900/1000 μ m (both supplied by Art photonics GmbH, Germany) ensured the effective light collection.